811337/811337.github.io/TriviaGame/README.md

-TriviaGame
+# TriviaGame
-Click start to begin
+Click each answer only once and then submit